Austin, Nichols and Company Warehouse: Conversion to residential building

 The renters were evicted in 2006.
 Early the same year, shortly after the City Council vote, the Kestenbaums sold 184 Kent Avenue to Jason Halpern's JMH Development.
 Halpern successfully advocated to get the structure listed on the National Register of Historic Places, which did not restrict the future use of the building as much as a New York City landmark status did.
 JMH's plans called for the preservation of the exterior, and in December 2008, the company announced that 184 Kent's exterior would be preserved in perpetuity.
 JMH Development completed the conversion of 184 Kent Avenue into 338 rental apartments in 2010.
 A for-profit nursery school leased space in the building the next year.

+The rap lyrics annotation website Genius (formerly Rap Genius) was headquartered at 184 Kent.

 Kushner Companies, LIVWRK and Rockpoint Group bought the property in April 2016, intending to turn the rental units into condominium units.
 Morris Adjmi Architects led the redesign.
 The former warehouse was rebranded the "Austin Nichols House" and sales in the building began in 2016.
 There were several controversies involving 184 Kent Avenue following its conversion to luxury apartments.
 In 2016, several fires of unexplained origin were started at the building, though no one was injured.
 Another controversy involved an alleged infestation of rodents.
 A 2018 lawsuit alleged that Kushner Companies imposed hazardous conditions or otherwise harassed the building's rent-regulated residents in an attempt to get these tenants to move away.
 Records showed that when Kushner Companies had bought the building in 2015, it had 316 rent-regulated tenants, a number that had declined to 71 when the lawsuit was filed three years later.
+In mid-2021, Rockpoint and Kushner sold the retail condominium to Regal Acquisitions for $11.7 million.
+The retail condo included 16000 ft2 of storefronts and a 55000 ft2, three-level parking garage.